catapult-project/catapult/dashboard/go/src/update-traffic/README.md

 # Usage

 Since this hasn't been evaluated very heavily, we don't have a deployed binary package for it yet.
-However you shouild be able to build and run it using the `go` command like so:
+However you should be able to build and run it using the `go` command like so:

 ```
 go run update-traffic.go [options]